-Yellow-breasted BuntingEmberiza aureola has a broad breeding range, extending from Finland across Eurasia to Kamchatka, with aureola breeding in the Altai Mountains in Xinjiang and ornata in Heilongjiang.
-Migrants are funneled through China en route to more compact wintering range in Southeast Asia, India, and southern China, including Hainan and Taiwan.
+Yellow-breasted BuntingEmberiza aureola is an increasingly rare passage migrant in Shanghai.
+Broad breeding range, from Finland across Eurasia to Kamchatka, with aureola breeding in the Altai Mountains in Xinjiang and ornata in Heilongjiang.
+Migrants are funneled through China en route to more compact wintering range in Southeast Asia, India, and southern China, including Hainan.
 Breeds in dry meadows and riparian grasslands, usually with thick undergrowth and scattered trees; winter habitat includes grass and scrub, reedbeds, and the bushy edges of cultivated land.
 Numbers declining dramatically because of increased trapping, mainly in China; thousands are caught in mist nets, cooked, and sold as “rice birds.”
 Stocky, mid-sized bunting, slightly larger than Chestnut Bunting.
 Breeding male ornata distinctive, with black face, unstreaked reddish-brown upperparts, conspicuous white patch on scapulars, bold white wingbar, and reddish-brown breast band contrasting with yellow underparts.
 Flanks streaked black; brown tail fringed white on outer rectrices.
 Nominate similar but shows less black on crown and is paler.
 Winter male loses much of black face and breast band and has narrower wing patch.
 Female larger than female Chestnut Bunting and has heavily streaked grey-brown rump.
 Has more strikingly patterned head, with a pale median crown-stripe contrasting with black lateral crown-stripes, a broad buffish-yellow supercilium, and a black postocular eyestripe and black border below yellow-brown cheek.
 Also shows two pale streaks on mantle and two white wingbars.
 Juvenile like female but paler and shows streaking on breast.
 Thin, sharp “tick” call.
 Song a clear, loud series of five to nine whistles, usually rising up the scale to the final two notes, which fall. — Craig Brelsford

-On Saturday 12 Nov.
-2016 and again the next day, our site near Luchao delivered Yellow-breasted Bunting.
+On Saturday 12 Nov. and again the next day, our site near Luchao delivered Yellow-breasted Bunting.
 The site is at 30.850694, 121.863667.
-We are now five-for-five in sightings of Yellow-breasted Bunting since our Nov.
-5 discovery of the species there.
+We are now five-for-five in sightings of Yellow-breasted Bunting since our discovery on 5 Nov. of the species there.

 It will be interesting to see how long into the winter the Yellow-breasted Bunting remain.
 I hope they stay awhile, because it is unlikely any of the locals will catch ’n’ roast ’em.
 (The greatest factor in the endangerment of Emberiza aureola is massive poaching of the species for snacks in south China.)